Newsagent's shop

-A newsagent's shop or simply newsagent's or paper shop (British English), newsagency (Australian English) or newsstand (American and Canadian English) is a business that sells newspapers, magazines, cigarettes, snacks and often items of local interest.
-In the United Kingdom, Ireland and Australia, these businesses are termed newsagents (or newsagency in Australia).
+A newsagent's shop is a small business that sells newspapers, magazines, cigarettes, snacks and often items of local appeal.
 Newsagents typically operate in busy public places like city streets, railway stations and airports.
-Racks for newspapers and magazines can also be found in convenience stores, bookstores and supermarkets.
+Racks for newspapers and magazines can also be found within convenience stores, bookstores and supermarkets.
 The physical establishment can be either freestanding or part of a larger structure (e.g. a shopping mall or a railway station).
 In Canada and the United States, newsstands are often open stalls in public locations such as streets, or in a transit terminal or station (subway, rail, or airport).

+Terminology

+It may be simply called a newsagent's or paper shop (British English), newsagency (Australian English) or newsstand (American and Canadian English).
+In the United Kingdom, Ireland and Australia, these businesses are termed newsagents (or newsagency in Australia).